MugenMicko/voron/V0/NozzleWiper/README.md

 # Nozzle Wiper
 This is a nozzle purge and wipe mod for the Voron V0.1.
+It is based on the [SlideSwipe](https://github.com/chestwood96/SlideSwipe) magnetic probe by [chestwood96](https://github.com/chestwood96).

 It uses a snap in frame clip, that doesn't require screws, to attach a servo that extends a bucket and brush over the build plate for the hotend nozzle to